PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/small_object_detection_en.md

 1. **Pipeline Integration**

 The small object detection module can be integrated into the [Small Object Detection Pipeline](../../../pipeline_usage/tutorials/cv_pipelines/small_object_detection_en.md) of PaddleX.
 Simply replace the model path to update the small object detection module of the relevant pipeline.
-In pipeline integration, you can use high-performance inference and service-oriented deployment to deploy your obtained model.
+In pipeline integration, you can use high-performance deployment and service-oriented deployment to deploy your obtained model.

 2. **Module Integration**